mirukana/libmpv-qtquick-plugin/README.md

 libmpv wrapper for Qt Quick.
 Can be used as a visual element in .qml files directly.

 ## Features
-- Can be easily embeded into any Qt Quick applications.
+- Can be easily embeded into any Qt Quick GUI applications.
 - Support almost every property that libmpv supports.
 - Support both shared and static building and loading.

 ## TODO
 - Support more properties from libmpv.
-- Support *CMake + Ninja* build system.
+- Support the *CMake + Ninja* build system.

+Note: Qt is dropping QMake support and migrating to CMake in the coming major release, Qt 6.
+CMake is still not quite usable when creating plugins in Qt 5 days, so let's mrigrate to CMake in Qt 6.

 ## Usage
 Once you have installed this plugin successfully, you can use it like any other normal visual elements of Qt Quick in .qml files: